Hours in the Glamorous Life of a Publisher

 fell on top of me while I was still

 in the reclined position.
 Because he

-was short and very stout, he couldn't
+was short and stout, like a tea cup, he couldn't

 reach the floor when on top of me and